Josh Williams (English footballer): Life and career

 Williams made his senior debut as a substitute in Birmingham's 2021–22 FA Cup third-round match at home to League One club Plymouth Argyle, replacing Maxime Colin halfway through extra time when Birmingham were losing 1–0 and reduced to ten men.
 His next appearance was also his first senior start, in the first round of the 2022–23 EFL Cup away to Norwich City, which Birmingham lost on penalties.
 The Birmingham Mail marked him 8 out of 10 in a good overall debut.
 Four days later, Williams made his Football League debut, replacing the injured Marc Roberts after 55 minutes of the 1–0 defeat.
+He started in six of the next seven Championship matches, and according to head coach John Eustace, was "very good playing left wing back, right wing back, anywhere we have asked him to play.
+For a 19-year-old to be doing that in his first season, he has been fantastic and he hasn't let anyone down."
+He lost his place initially to loanee Manny Longelo, and dropped down the pecking order after the return to fitness of senior defenders, changes of shape, and a hamstring injury.

+In July 2023, Williams signed a three-year contract extension.
+Injuries to full backs including Williams himself meant plans to send him out on loan were put on hold, but the arrival of Cody Drameh freed him up, and on 1 September he joined League One club Cheltenham Town on loan until January 2024.
+He made nine appearances, of which just five in league competition, before returning to his parent club.

+His next appearance for his parent club was not until October 2024 in the EFL Trophy, and he joined National League club Gateshead on 12 November on loan until the end of January 2025.
+He made 13 appearances in all competitions, 10 in the league, before being recalled by Birmingham on 21 January 2025.

+Later that day, Williams signed a two-and-a-half-year contract with League Two club Carlisle United; the fee was undisclosed.